 Pick and prioritise

-Choose the tasks that need your attention the most and try to accept the fact that the rest will be left undone, but don’t fall into the trap of doing the fastest and easiest things first so that you can tick them off your list.
+Choose the tasks that need your attention the most and try to accept the fact that the rest will be left undone, at least at first.
+However, don’t fall into the trap of doing the fastest and easiest things first so that you can tick them off your list.

 Try using the Franklin-Covey method of prioritising.
 This involves marking each task as one of the following: